 It’s that time of the year when high school seniors eagerly await their acceptance letters and parents nervously wonder how much college is going to cost them.
+Before you consider borrowing, let’s review the pros and cons of private student loans.
 Even those who may have put away some money through a 529 Plan or another college savings account may find that it’s simply not enough to cover all their expenses, even after they factor in federal financial aid and scholarships.
 When this happens, students and parents may need to make some tough decisions.

 The Pros and Cons of Private Student Loans